top of page

 In the S&C profession, the main governing bodies are the IUSCA, NSCA, UKSCA, and ASCA.

 These organisations often provide accreditation or endorsement of certain courses and certifications.
 However, this is an important distinction to make.
-Accreditation and Endorsement are NOT the same thing.
+In S&C, Accreditation and Endorsement are NOT the same thing.

-Endorsement means that the course meets the basic minimum requirements to be considered acceptable for use in professional development but does not meet the high standards required for formal certification recognised by employers and insurers.
+Endorsement means that the S&C course meets the basic minimum requirements to be considered acceptable for use in professional development but does not meet the high standards required for formal certification recognised by employers and insurers.
+These are sometimes referred to as 'Awards' in S&C.

-Accreditation on the other hand is the seal of approval that demonstrates the highest standards have been met and the certification will therefore be accepted by employers and insurers.
+Accreditation on the other hand is the seal of approval that demonstrates the highest standards in S&C have been met and the certification will therefore be accepted by employers and insurers.

 Untitled design (6).png

-How to Choose a Level 4 S&C course
+How to Choose a Level 4 Strength and Conditioning Course

 Tennis Serve